mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 The first thing we are going to do is transfer the WiFi adapter connection from Windows to the virtual machine (Ubuntu).

 - Run the VMware player and start the virtual machine.
-- After login to OS, plug in the WiFi adapter into USB.
+- After login to OS, plug in the WiFi adapter into a USB port.
 - That should generate a prompt asking where you would like to connect your device.
 Choose virtual machine and press OK.

 ![adapter connection](/img/wifi/wifi_connect.png){: .center-block :}